-Ben doesn't just read your script once and send it.
-For every order, however large or small, the script is recorded multiple times with different intonation and phrasing, precisely how orchestral music is recorded in studios for classical albums, with the resultant finished track sometimes being a composite of the very best parts of numerous different recordings of your script from that session seamlessly and expertly edited together to get the absolute best sounding version.
+Ben doesn't just read your script once and send it to you.
+Much more work is involved.
+For every order, however large or small, the script is recorded multiple times with different intonation and phrasing, precisely how orchestral music is recorded in studios for classical albums.
+The resultant finished track can be a composite of the very best parts of numerous different recordings of your script from that recording session, seamlessly and expertly edited together to get the absolute best sounding version.
 Occasionally, alternative versions are also sent to you so you can make your own choice on which one you like best.

 Radio industry professionals have previously commented on Ben's work:

 "My personal favourite … very funny, well written, good production